 The Counseling Process

-In the context of counseling, we believe that each student is the expert of his or her own life.
+Counseling is a collaborative effort between the client and counselor that involves teamwork based on mutual respect.
+Each student is the expert of their life.
 Although the student may meet with a qualified and trained mental health professional, it is ultimately the student who knows themselves best.
-We believe counseling is a collaborative effort between the client and counselor that involves teamwork based on mutual respect.

 The student is an active participant in counseling, and the counselor functions as a consultant and teammate.
 We encourage the student to feel free to share feedback with the counselor.
 Students should feel empowered to let the counselor know if anything needs to be changed about the counseling sessions, or if there is anything that the student believes the counselor could do to be more helpful and meet individual needs.